AKSHAYK0UL/Go-Email-Auth/README.md

 POST /signup: Sign up a new user by providing their email address.
 Returns a success message and sends a verification code to the provided email.

 POST /verify: Verify the code received via email to complete the sign-up process.

+POST /reset: Initiate the password reset process by providing the email address and new password.
+Sends a verification code to the provided email.

+POST /resetverify: Verify the code received via email to reset the password.
+If the code is correct, the new password is saved.

 POST /login: Log in to an existing user account by providing email and password.
 Returns a success message upon successful login.